Abhi00045/Docker-With-Node.js-and-Express.js/README.md

 CMD ["node", "index.js"]
 ```

-### Understanding Each Line
+### Understanding Each Line (The Stuff I Found Confusing at First)

-Let's break down what each instruction does:
+Let me break down what each instruction actually does:

 **FROM node:18-alpine**
 - Specifies the base image (Node.js version 18 on Alpine Linux, a lightweight distribution)